knat/XData/README.md

 The reserved alias "sys" is used to reference the system URI "http://xdata-io.org", which contains predefined system types.

-The XData data is tightly coupled with the schema.
+The data is tightly coupled with the schema.
 In most cases, `type-indicator` is not required.

 An `attribute` is identified by its `name-token`.
 In an `attributes`, every `attribute` must have a unique `name-token`.